PHOT 331 A (3 Credits)

 OBJECTIVES

-3. to prepare digital images for a variety of outputs, such as formal prints.
+4. Prepare digital images for a variety of outputs.

-4. to establish a proficient digital workflow to support the production requirements of studio-based courses.
+5. Establish a proficient digital workflow to support the production based practicies.

 DELIVERY